FAQs

 What should my child bring to camp?

-Please refer to our Packing List for a full list of items to send with your child and items that are not permitted at camp.
 Students should bring sturdy, closed toe walking shoes.
-Outdoor clothing is strongly advisable, jeans, leggings, t-shirts, sweatshirts, a raincoat, etc. Dressing in layers is also recommended.
+Outdoor clothing is strongly advisable.
+Wear clothes that you can move in!
+Things like: jeans, leggings, t-shirts, sweatshirts, rain pants, fleece jacket, beanie, a raincoat, etc. Dressing in layers is also recommended.
 Due to the abundance of stinging nettles around camp and on the trails, shorts, capri pants, and tank tops are not allowed.
-Students and Mentors should bring a daypack/backpack and a water bottle.
-Lastly, everyone should pack an appetite for adventure, a positive attitude, and respect for all in attendance.
-The following items are NOT permitted at camp:

 • Cell phones